varshavijayan/pdsnd_github/README.md

 Study bikeshare service patterns in 3 cities: Chicago, NYC, Washington DC.
 Produce summary statistics in user inputted cities, days of week, trends in usage and so on.

 ### Files used
-Files used: .csv files containing bikeshare service data in 3 cities: chicago.csv, new_york_city.csv, washington.csv
+.csv files containing bikeshare service data in 3 cities: chicago.csv, new_york_city.csv, washington.csv

 ### Credits
 Udacity python course instructors